mrkaleArduinoLib/gbj_appdisplay_tm7/README.md

 ## getDisplayPtr()

 #### Description
-The method return the pointer to the internal object controlling the TM1637 display itself.
+The method returns the pointer to the internal object controlling the TM1637 display itself.
 It allows to utilize entire interface of the corresponding library `gbj_tm1637` without wrapping or mirroring it.

 #### Syntax
 	gbj_tm1637 *getDisplayPtr()